backpackerhh/blog-posts/cmb8c6mj3000f09l71vpm1r1p.md

 ---

-This is a topic I have discussed countless times with developer peers and friends outside the tech world alike.
+This is a topic I have discussed countless times with engineer peers and friends outside the tech world alike.

-It is generally agreed that software developers occupy a privileged position.
+It is generally agreed that software engineers occupy a privileged position.
 This profession is not only highly in-demand but also offers a host of advantages rarely found elsewhere: competitive salaries, [remote work](https://davidmontesdeoca.dev/the-one-about-my-experience-working-remotely), and flexible schedules, among others.

 However, this privilege comes with a set of **unrealistic expectations**.
 A case of *divine justice*, you might say?

 I recently came across an excellent post about [the insanity of being a software engineer](https://0x1.pt/2025/04/06/the-insanity-of-being-a-software-engineer/) and felt compelled to expand on its insights.

 **Getting started is not easy at all**, especially if you have no experience.
-I would say that it is difficult to find job offers for junior developers, but in those rare cases where you do find them, it is common that companies ask for 2-3 years of experience.
+I would say that it is difficult to find job offers for junior engineers, but in those rare cases where you do find them, it is common that companies ask for 2-3 years of experience.
 How can one get the experience if no one will provide the first opportunity?

 Nowadays, you have bootcamps, for example, that have collaboration agreements with tech companies that give the student a chance to start an internship upon finishing, but they are not guaranteed to continue in the company once the internship is over.